Frequently Asked Questions

 Additionally, we are committed to partnering with social enterprises and educational institutions to support the education, training and upskilling of local workers.

-Moreover, in collaboration with Kent County Council’s economic development officers, we will identify key areas for growth in emerging and innovative sectors, aiming to create job opportunities and bolster Faversham’s economy.
+In collaboration with Kent County Council’s economic development officers, we will identify key areas for growth in emerging and innovative sectors, aiming to create job opportunities and bolster Faversham’s economy.

 Furthermore, we will also be providing a nursery facility, to ensure all children and families can benefit from our neighbourhood.

-Biodiversity is a crucial aspect of our scheme and we are very excited to be on track for achieving a 20% net gain in biodiversity on and off site.
+Biodiversity, the richness in nature and wildlife, is a crucial aspect of our scheme and we are very excited to be on track for achieving a 20% net gain in biodiversity on and off site.

 Natural habitats make up a key pillar to our plans at South East Faversham and by increasing the level of biodiversity, people and nature can flourish together for generations to come.